Luke Simpkin

-Luke Simpkin (born 5 May 1979 in Derby) is a British light heavyweight boxer based in Swadlincote, Derbyshire, England.
-His record stands at 11 wins, 32 losses and 3 draws after 46 bouts.
+Luke Simpkin (born 5 May 1979 in Derby) is a British former professional boxer who competed from 1998 to 2008.

+Professional career

 Simpkin competed in the "Prizefighter" competition in Newcastle upon Tyne on 12 September 2008.
 Defeating Dave Ferguson in the opening round, Simpkin went on to fight Sam Sexton.

 Sexton subsequently took Simpkin out of contention winning the match by unanimous decision and continued on to win the competition.